RupayanQML/Post-compilation-Circuit-Resources-for-NISQ-era-QML-Models/README.md

 ### Fidelity scaling analysis
 Code and figures for investigating circuit fidelity scaling trends under realistic noise models.

-Each folder contains:

-Jupyter notebooks (.ipynb) implementing the experiments

-Figures generated using the associated code
+Each folder contains: Jupyter notebooks (.ipynb) implementing the experiments along with figures generated using the associated code.

 Note: Code updates and refinements are ongoing.